authentik8/factor-modelling-presentation/presentation.md

 #### Short-Selling

 - Main exposure of this strategy is (self-evidently) negative exposure to the equity market
-- Best modeled with the same factor as the L/S manager: a convertible bond index
+- Best modelled with the same factor as the L/S manager: a convertible bond index
 - High alpha value ~4-5%, for a number of possible reasons:
   - Many investors are restricted from selling short
   - Must be high in order for the strategy to generate any profits at all, since short-equity starts with an expected return of -4:7%